Christian-Tellez/startup-progress/README.md

 # My startup progress

 Every startup goes through several stages.
-In every stage, tere are necessary steps to be accomplished.
+In every stage, there are necessary steps to be accomplished.

 This is a simple application that documents that process.